A leading conglomerate in the United States.

 - High Attrition Rate: More often, the call center industry suffers from a high attrition rate.
 Each time a trained employee quits a firm, there are only a few resources on hand to ensure the smooth execution of work.
 This forces the company to hire more resources to balance out the attrition, which subsequently results in excess recruiting costs, training, and developing new staff.

 - Increasing Customer Expectations: With social and digital channels reshaping customer expectations and improving business competition, it has become harder for call center firms to meet customer expectations.
-With evolving customer expectation, customer attrition tends to intensify as customers expect immediate service through the channel they desire.
+With evolving customer expectations, customer attrition tends to intensify as customers expect immediate service through the channel they desire.

 These factors are forcing call center companies to leverage solutions like data analytics.
 Data analytics solutions help businesses operating in the call center space to gain unparalleled volumes of information to access and formulate superior strategies and position their product and service offerings better.
 These solutions also assist clients in achieving more profound insights into the customer data sets.
 This would help them create customized products, prevent losses, and improve pricing accuracy.